gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 But I had learned something.

 I needed to take better care of myself.
-Everything outside of me —
+Everything outside of me,
-every obligation, every responsibility, every job, every person — was a fraction of my life.
+every obligation, every responsibility, every job, every person, was a fraction of my life.

 The main thing was me!